PhungXuanAnh/django-vuejs-crud-app/part1.md

 /*...*/

   plugins: [
+    new BundleTracker({filename: '../webpack-stats.json'}),
     /*...*/
-    new BundleTracker({filename: '../webpack-stats.json'})
   ]

 ```

 This tells webpack-bundle-tracker to generate the stats file in the root folder of your project.

-If you re-run you Webpack dev server, you'll have the webpack-stats.json file generated in root of your project:
+If you **re-run** you Webpack dev server `npm start`, you'll have the webpack-stats.json file generated in root of your project:

+**Re-run** django server `python manage.py runserver`.
 If you visit you Django app now you'll get this error in the console

 Loading failed for the <script> with source “http://127.0.0.1:8000/app.js”.